-28-day and 6-month mortality were chosen as primary endpoints.
+Mortality at 28 days and at 6 months were chosen as primary endpoints.
 Univariate analysis was performed using a Cox proportional hazards model, adjusted for age and gender.
-Variables considered by the investigators to be clinically relevant were chosen for analysis - (see Additional file 1).
-A test for proportional hazards using the Schoenfeld residuals was performed and, for covariates indicating evidence of non-proportionality, spline smooth estimates of time dependent hazard ratios with pointwise confidence bands were calculated [32].
-Variables that were significant in the univariate analysis after a Bonferroni adjustment for multiple testing (p value < 0.05/k where k is the number of variables tested) were entered into a multivariate Cox proportional hazards model to determine independent risk factors for death.
-A final set of predictors for each of 28-day and 6-month mortality was selected from these variables via stepwise Cox proportional hazards regression model.
+Variables considered by the investigators to be clinically relevant were chosen for analysis (see Additional file 1).
+A test for proportional hazards using the Schoenfeld residuals was performed, and for covariates indicating evidence of non-proportionality, spline smooth estimates of time-dependent hazard ratios (HRs) with point-wise confidence bands were calculated [32].
+Variables that were significant in the univariate analysis after Bonferroni adjustment for multiple testing (P-value <0.05/k where k is the number of variables tested) were entered into a multivariate Cox proportional hazards model to determine independent risk factors for death.
+A final set of predictors for each of 28-day and 6-month mortality was selected from these variables via a stepwise Cox proportional hazards regression model.
 R software version 2.11.1 was used for all data analysis.